How To Look Up an LLC in Florida? (Florida Business Name Search)

 Search Status for Entity Names

-If you find names that are “active”, they may not be available for your use.
-The name might not be available even if the company’s status reads “INACT/UA”.
 Sometimes, companies may be marked as inactive due to not being in good standing.
 They may not have filed an annual report.
 These names generally become available within one year.

-Same applies to “inactive” businesses.
+The same applies to “inactive” businesses.
 The company may have been dissolved by its owners, but this does not necessarily mean that the name can be used.
 These two statuses may also be available:

 • “NAME HS” – This indicates that a company has changed its name.
 Their original name may or not be available.